pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/pach-ui-ingress.md

 However, we recommend you choose the ingress controller implementation that best fits your cluster.
-For Pachyderm UI (`console`) service in particular, make sure that it supports WebSockets (Traefik, Nginx, Ambassador...).

 Pachyderm UI requires a single (HTTP) port to be open.